Variational Linearized Laplace Approximation for Bayesian Deep Learning: Variational LLA (VaLLA)

 \subsection{Hyper-parameter Tuning and \(\alpha\)-divergences}

-The VaLLA predictive mean is anchored to the DNN output, making the maximization of the ELBO in (\ref{eq:opt_dual}) unsuitable for tuning hyper-parameters like the prior variance $\sigma_0^2$.
+VaLLA's predictive mean is anchored to the DNN output, making the maximization of the ELBO in (\ref{eq:opt_dual}) unsuitable for tuning hyper-parameters like the prior variance $\sigma_0^2$.
 Specifically, in a regression scenario with Gaussian noise with variance \(\sigma^2\) the first term in the r.h.s. of (\ref{eq:opt_dual}) becomes: